Homa777/Make-an-app-for-covid-images-classifucation-using-flask/README.md

 Then we need to activate it.

 # load a model
 You need to save the output of your model which is aready trained in a desired direction.
-In this case the output in the pythorch output called ##covid_resnet18_epoch30.pt.
+In this case the output in the pythorch output called covid_resnet18_epoch30.pt which is the output of another respotirary I made.
+Since this file was too big to be uploaded here, I was not able to upload here.
 Then, you need to have your model in a same direction you have app.py.
 The name of my model file is model_conv.

-# dataset
+# Dataset
 We also need to have our images in our desired location or upload it the http://127.0.0.1:5000/ to see the prediction.